 And Just to Be Clear

 At the moment, the rules and regulations described in this article are for bringing food to the UK from outside the EU.
 Basically, you can bring any food product you like, including meat and dairy products, from countries within the EU.
-How Brexit might change that is anybody's guess as of October 2017 with Britain's full EU exit at least a year and a half distant, if not more.Continue to 2 of 3 below.
+How Brexit might change that is anybody's guess as of October 2018.
+But with Britain's full EU exit less than six months away, the this could be the last holiday season for bringing unrestricted amounts of food and drink in from Europe.Continue to 2 of 3 below.

 02 of 03

 Don't even think about bringing meat, potatoes or cheeses to the UK from outside the EU.